 - The nomad cruise is a remote work, networking, and travel experience that brings entrepreneurs together for a week or two every year.
 The cruise sees 200 or more entrepreneurs connecting through talks, masterminds, yoga classes, workshops, and parties on a Mediterranean cruise.

-- DNX is a popular digital nomad conference that takes place in Lisbon, Portugal every year around September.
+- DNX is a popular conference that takes place in Lisbon, Portugal every year around September.
 The event is akin to a conference that offers workshops, talks, and networking opportunities to entrepreneurs.

-- The Dynamite Circle, the brainchild of Dan Andrews from the Tropical MBA, is a community for successful entrepreneurs.
+- The Dynamite Circle, the brainchild of Dan Andrews from the Tropical MBA, is a community for successful entrepreneurs, many of whom live the digital nomad life.
 Definitely not for wannabes.
-Every year the TMBA guys throw a big conference for successful online business owners (many of whom are location independent) in Bangkok called DC BKK.
+Every year, the TMBA guys throw a big conference for successful online business owners (many of whom are location independent) in Bangkok called DC BKK.

 - The Global Digital Nomad Facebook group has over 30,000 members and is very active.

-Check out this post on successful older digital nomads who have designed their lives around work and travel
+Check out this post on successful older digital nomads who have designed their lives around working while traveling.

-Travel insurance is an absolute essential.
+Travel insurance is absolutely essential.
 Do not leave home without it.
-Your business and your future travel plans depend on you not going bankrupt thanks to huge medical bills.
+Your business and your future plans depend on you not going bankrupt thanks to huge medical bills.
 Don’t say I didn’t warn you 😌